Earn Your Bachelor of Science in Radiologic Science Administration Online

 - Transfer credits from your radiography program: Up to 50 approved semester-hour credits may be transferred from an accredited radiography program.
 Talk to admissions to learn more.

-This degree program is not a substitute for radiology tech programs, but does satisfy general education requirements for radiology licensure in most states.
+This degree program is not a substitute for technical training programs, but it does satisfy general education requirements for radiology licensure in most states.

 Ready to set yourself apart in radiology?
 Apply now.

-What to expect in the Radiological Science Administration Bachelor’s program
+What to expect in the BS Radiologic Science Administration program

 General Education — 42 credits